 According to the National Safety Council, even if it's just 57 degrees outside, the temperature inside a car can quickly hit 110 degrees.
 A child's body temperature rises up to five times faster than an adult’s and heatstroke can set in at 104 degrees.
 In many cases, a core temperature of 107 degrees is lethal, causing what’s commonly referred to as a hot car death.
 The unfortunate reality is that too many children are still exposed to the risk of pediatric vehicular heatstroke – there’s a clear need for devices to prevent leaving a child in the car.

-Initial industry efforts to prevent hot-car incidents were based on simple door sequencing Child Presence Detection (CPD).
+Initial hot car death prevention devices were based on simple door sequencing Child Presence Detection (CPD).
 They were designed to trigger an alert if the driver opened or closed a rear door at the start of their journey and didn’t do so at the end.
 These low-tech solutions often created false alarms and failed to safeguard children because they were not supported by reliable occupant data.
 Nor were they able to monitor the whole cabin, footwells or the trunk, or distinguish between adults and children.

 4D imaging radar receives FCC approval